kowainik/relude/README.md

 Our recommendations when to use `relude`:

 1. When you develop an application (e.g. CLI tool, web-app).
-In that case greater productivity is more important than a low number of dependencies.
+In that case, greater productivity is more important than a low number of dependencies.
 2. When writing a big framework.
 Some of them can be bigger than applications.

 ## Get started [↑](#structure-of-this-tutorial)

-If you want to start using `relude` in your project and explore it with the help of the compiler, set everything up according to one of the instructions below.
+If you want to start using `relude` in your project and to explore it with the help of the compiler, set everything up in one of the following ways:

 ### Mixins [↑](#structure-of-this-tutorial)

-This is the recommended way to use custom prelude.
-It requires you to perform the following steps.
+This is the recommended way to use a custom prelude.
+It requires you to perform the following steps:

 You can use the Cabal feature `mixins` to replace the default `Prelude` with `Relude` without the need to add extra dependencies or to import `Relude` manually in each module.